MHLoppy/CBP-Launcher/README.md

 ![CBP Launcher v0.1 demo](https://i.imgur.com/m8inuTy.png)
 *screenshot shows v0.1*

-This is still in development, and more features and broader error handling is expected to be added in future versions.
-Right now it's only expected to work if you *don't* have CBP installed already, but feel free to test it anyway!
+This is still in development, and more updates are ongoing.
+Versions 3a and below work with CBP Alpha 6c but not if it's already properly installed.
+Versions 3b and above only target Alpha 7+.

 Please let me know whether the launcher works / doesn't work for you - the bugs can't get fixed until someone notices them.